gobuffalo/docs/templates/en/docs/release-notes/buffalo/_upgrade.md

 $ buffalo fix
 ```

-Note: While we have done our best to make this update command work well, please understand that it might not get you to a complete upgrade depending on your application and its complexities, but it will get you pretty close.
+**Note**: While we have done our best to make this update command work well, please understand that it might not get you to a complete upgrade depending on your application and its complexities, but it will get you pretty close.